River Awbeg: Old bridges

-Blake's Bridge, an old stone bridge over the Awbeg River in Buttevant, was widened at some time in the past.
-The masonry is unusual similar to that found at a nearby Franciscan abbey.
+An old stone bridge over the Awbeg River in Buttevant, known locally as Blake's Bridge, may date to the same period as the nearby 13th-century Augustinian abbey and Franciscan friary.
+It was widened at some point and extended in the mid-18th century.

-The ancient clapper bridge near Ballybeg Abbey was erected in the 13th century by the Augustinian Friars of Ballybeg for convenience in crossing the Awbeg to their mill and lands beyond.
-It is constructed of huge slabs of limestone that are about 3 m long, equally wide, and each weighing a ton.
+The ancient clapper bridge near Ballybeg Priory was erected in the 13th century by the Augustinian friars of Ballybeg for convenience in crossing the Awbeg to their mill and lands beyond.
+It is constructed of large slabs of limestone that are about 3 m long, equally wide, and each weighing a ton.
 The transverse slabs measure 2.7 m to 3.0 m in length and are wide and thick in proportion and each weighs a tonne.

-Knockanare Well

-Knockanare Well is situated on the left bank of the Awbeg river, about a half-mile east of Buttevant and southeast of the Ballyhoura Mountains.

-Gentle Mullagh

-Edmund Spenser referred to the Awbeg as "the gentle Mullagh" (or Mulla) and resided at Kilcolman Castle in its vicinity.